 Next to the cathedral in the former bishops' palace is the Chartres Museum of Fine Arts (free admission).
 The museum buildings date from the 15th, 17th, and 18th centuries, and contain interesting collections from the Middle Ages to the mid-20th century.

-If you prefer a guided tour, this VIP option that offers the luxury of a private driver and guide from Paris who will pick you up at your hotel and drive you to Chartres for a customized experience based on your personal interests and preferences.
+If you prefer a guided tour, take a look at this VIP option which offers the luxury of a private driver and guide from Paris who will pick you up at your hotel and drive you to Chartres for a customized experience based on your personal interests and preferences.
 This 5-hour private tour can accommodate from 2 to 7 people.
 After the tour, you'll be driven back to Paris and dropped off at your hotel.

-Built in the 1600s by a team including the top architect, top painter, and top landscape artist of the time, the magnificent Château de Vaux-le-Vicomte located in the small village of Maincy just 35 miles outside of Paris inspired King Louis XIV to hire the same team to transform a rustic hunting lodge into his splendid Château de Versailles.
+Built in the 1600s by a team including the top architect, top painter, and top landscape artist of the time, the magnificent Château de Vaux-le-Vicomte is located in the small village of Maincy just 35 miles outside of Paris.
+When King Louis XIV visited, he loved it so much that he hired the same team to transform a rustic hunting lodge into his splendid Château de Versailles.

-At Christmas, Vaux le Vicomte's spectacular holiday decorations make the castle a popular winter designation from mid-November through early January.
+At Christmas, Vaux le Vicomte's spectacular holiday decorations make the castle a popular winter attraction from mid-November through early January.
 The castle then closes for the remainder of January through late March.

-• Chateau de Fontainbleau & Vaux-Le-Vicomte Small Group Tour from Paris - Prefer a more personalized experience when you visit these magnificent and historically significant castles?
-This small group tour by air conditioned minibus combines information and insights from an expert guide with time to explore on your own with audio guides.
+- Chateau de Fontainbleau & Vaux-Le-Vicomte Small Group Tour from Paris - If you prefer a more personalized experience when you visit these magnificent and historically significant castles, this small group tour is a wonderful option.
+You'll travel on an air conditioned minibus with an expert guide who share information and insights, plus you'll also have time to explore on your own (and even, as we discovered, rent a golf cart to reach the farthest corners of the estate).

-• A Candlelit Evening at Vaux-le-Vicomte Palace with Dinner & Fireworks - You'll travel to the chateau from Paris by air-conditioned vehicle (pick up/drop off at your hotel included).
+- A Candlelit Evening at Vaux-le-Vicomte Palace with Dinner & Fireworks - On this VIP experience, you'll travel to the chateau from Paris by a mini-van with pick up/drop off at your hotel included.
 Then you'll be seated for a tasty 3-course candlelit dinner at Les Charmilles restaurant overlooking the illuminated chateau and gardens.
-After dinner, explore the château on your own, visit the carriage museum where you'll see everything from a Roman carriage to 20th century saloons, and stroll around the beautiful gardens illuminated by 2,000 candles.
+After dinner, you can explore the château on your own, visit the carriage museum where you'll see everything from a Roman carriage to 20th century saloons, and stroll around the beautiful gardens illuminated by 2,000 candles.
 A fireworks show ends this special evening.
 Available May - October, with limited availability - so don't wait to book this unforgettable experience.
 Make your reservations

 11. Château de Fontainebleau